ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight/Torchlight Platformer Part 1, Second Class.md

 Here is the one line version[^1]

-## Definition of the keep speed below max myblock
+## Definition of the Keep Speed Below Max Myblock

 Keeping the speed below the max is similar.
 If we are going faster than 4 units, we set it to 4 units.
 But, again, we have to remember that left and right are different.

 ```ad-scratch
 title: hitbox, define keep speed below max
 ~~~scratchblock